varvara-savchenko/automation-tests/README.md

 - checking length of elements dynamically
 - mocking data
 - working with date-fns library (import data, change format)
-- manipulating with sliders (custom command to set screen, client and page position)
+- allowing clipboard permission and copying link to clipboard
 - accessing BE calls & verifying that it follows FE changes